Aïr Mountains: History

 Map of the southern Aïr Mountains.

 The Aïr is known for its rock art, dating from 6000 BCE to around 1000CE.
 During the African humid period, the region was a pastoral area, as is illustrated by images of cattle and large mammals.
 During the 3rd millennium BC, however, a process of desertification began and the Tuareg from further north migrated into the region.
 Later art indicated war, depicting horses and chariots.
 In particular, the five-meter-high carvings of the "Dabous Giraffes" discovered in 1999 is internationally famous.
 Cave art in the region is predominantly stone carving, initially with sharp rock, and from around 1200 BC perhaps with metal.

 When the Tuareg tribes were pushed south by Arab invaders in the eighth and ninth centuries, there were Gobirwa Hausa in the southern Aïr.
 Successive Tuareg Kels have controlled the area since at least the twelfth century.
 Agadez, as well as In-Gall to the east, were the farthest outposts of the Songhai Empire in the early 15th century.
-In the sixteenth century, the area fell under the newly created Tuareg Sultanate of Agadez, and remained so until the arrival of the French at the end of the 19th.
+In the sixteenth century, the area fell under the newly created Tuareg Sultanate of Agadez, and remained so until the arrival of the French at the end of the 19th century.

 The emergence of the French weakened the Tuareg Kels and provoked both infighting and resistance to colonialism.
 From the 1880s, Toubu raids increased, and when the Tuareg Ag Mohammed Wau Teguidda Kaocen rose against the French in 1917, many towns were destroyed on his way to the siege of Agadez.
 When the French retook Agadez, a brutal punitive expedition through the Aïr left many formerly populous places abandoned, razed by Kaosen and the French successively.

 While the Kel Owey continued to dominate the settled oasis towns and pastoral herding, the sedentary farmers (Tuareg, Hausa, or Songhai) expanded farming and sedentary livestock cultivation in the mid-20th century.

 The famines of the 1970s and 1980s brought an end to this expansion, and as Agadez and Arlit grew, the towns of the Aïr have shrunk.
 The first Tuareg rebellion of 1990-95 saw brutal government reprisals which depopulated many villages in the Aïr.
 Peace from the mid-1990s, as well as the uranium mines of Arlit brought unprecedented growth to the region, with many small towns gaining valuable tourism revenue.
 In 2004, a locust invasion ravaged many gardens, bringing scarcity and contributing to the Second Tuareg Rebellion of 2007–2009.
 Unrest continues in the region, effectively ending the nascent tourist industry.